Five surfers and lifeguards have lost their lives at Scheveningen Beach, near The Hague, in the Netherlands.

 "We understand that there are many unanswered questions.
 We will now let the experts do their job peacefully," the HSA notes.

-Rescuers and local surfing community are still not able to understand the cause behind this unlikely tragedy.
+Rescuers and the local surfing community are still not able to understand the cause behind this unlikely tragedy.

 How can five people die at one harbor inlet and, at the other harbor inlet located 100 meters away, there were several surfers in the waves until late in the evening?